junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan raises his eyebrows.
 "How do you know?
 Is that this obvious?"

-"Five hours ago the two of you ordered half the kitchen's food and chatted non-stoppingly.
-And now you came back alone with a long face.
+"Five hours ago, the two of you ordered half the kitchen's food and chatted non-stoppingly.
+And now you come back alone with a long face.
 It's not so difficult to put two and two together."
-Dex pulls open his drink and pours it into his mouth, the other lower hand scratching his back carelessly.
+Dex pulls open his drink and pours it into his mouth, one of his lower hands scratching his back carelessly.

 Obi-Wan isn't even in the mood for Jawa Juice now.
 He just sighs in frustration.
 "I might have made a stupid mistake," he says.

 "Falling in love?"
 Dex supplies.

 "What?!
 No!"
 Obi-Wan almost jumps, shifting his attention to his old friend with widened eyes.
 "What gives you that idea?!
-He's just a little brat I happened to run into three days ago, and now it's becoming a huge mess."
+He's just a little brat I happened to run into like three days ago, and now it's becoming a huge mess."

 "That so?
 If it's so simple, then why are you just sitting in my place, sulking and bitching, instead of going back to that golden palace and report him in?
-You won't lose anything, maybe even a metal for capturing the wanted.
+You won't lose anything, maybe even a medal for capturing the wanted.
+The kid and the rebels get executed.
+Everything returns to peace.
 Bob's your uncle, Fanny's your aunt.
 Things go back to normal, you should be happy."
 Dex puts down the can and stares into his eyes.

 Obi-Wan looks away.
 "I..." he wets his lips, struggling with words.
 "I don't know."
 He admits helplessly, pondering slowly.